misterbuckley/vim-definitive/README.md

-# Definite.vim
+# vim-definite

-Jump to the definitions of variables, classes, functions, etc., without relying on tags
+Jump to the definitions of variables, classes, functions, etc., without relying on tags.
+To definity and beyond!

 ## Usage

-definite is definitely simple to use!
+vim-definite is definitely simple to use!

 ### Commands